LeoFBU/PROJECT-VIOLET/README.md

 * User can create an account
   - full login/logout system that maintains persistence
 * User can upload 30-40 second clip
-  - uploaded straight from user galler
+  - uploaded straight from user gallery
-  - (consider other sources?)
   - User can add a caption to their video
+  - a gametag is required for each post
 * Must have infinite scrolling through the feed.
 * User Gestures
-  - double tap to like
+  - long press for mute
-  - drag fingers opposite for landscape
+  - swipe right for user profile
-* Keep track of Likes, Comments (and maybe views?)
+* Keep track of Likes, Comments
 * Ask the user of their genre/games they prefer
   - feed will only reflect the games they specify
 * (At least basic) User Profiles
   - User settings for them to update their games
-* User can ad
+  - User profile contains posts that they have saved
+  - profile also contains posts that they uploaded

 **Optional Nice-to-have Stories**